helix-coupler/resources/yellow-paper/README.md

 Helix2 allows for multi-bonding such that a cation can bond with multiple anions within one data structure instead of creating individual (and costlier) bonds; this structure is called a 'molecule' (or 'moly' in short).
 In a molecule, all individual bonds share the same covalence.

 Other features of a molecule are similar to that of a bond, e.g. a molecule can have an alias and hooks.
-To denote a bond with alias `alias`, we use two consecutive `__` characters, i.e. `__alias.` without refering to an anion since molecules are anion-agnostic and hook-independent.
-By using `__alias#rule.`, one can refer to a unique hook for a molecule.
+To denote a bond with alias `alias`, we use two consecutive `--` characters, i.e. `--alias.` without refering to an anion since molecules are anion-agnostic and hook-independent.
+By using `--alias#rule.`, one can refer to a unique hook for a molecule.

 ### Polycules